superbrothers/kubernetes-docs/kubectl_debug.md

-## kubectl alpha debug
+## kubectl debug

-Attach a debug container to a running pod
+Create debugging sessions for troubleshooting workloads and nodes

 ### Synopsis

 Debug cluster resources using interactive debugging containers.

  'debug' provides automation for common debugging tasks for cluster objects identified by resource and name.
-Pods will be used by default if resource is not specified.
+Pods will be used by default if no resource is specified.

  The action taken by 'debug' varies depending on what resource is specified.
 Supported actions include: